-The study presents three scenarios- baseline, optimistic and pessimistic-, to allow a simple and clear presentation.
+The study presents three scenarios: baseline, optimistic, and pessimistic-, to allow a simple and clear presentation.
 These scenarios are not intended to constitute definitive projections.
-The current scenarios are also compared with pre-COVID projections, based in 2019, except for the pessimistic scenario).
+The current scenarios are also compared with pre-COVID projections, based in 2019, except for the pessimistic scenario.
 The scenarios revolve around a "central" scenario considered most plausible for the global economy.
 A crucial assumption under this scenario is that the global productivity frontier (the United States economy) will improve at an average annual rate somewhat below 1 percent.
 It had been about 1 percent for the past 100 years or so but has experienced a decline in more recent years.
 It further assumes that only the AEs that have performed well in the past 20 years will continue to move at the same pace as the United States and similarly that EMDEs that have a record of successful convergence in the past will continue to converge in the future as well.
 It also presents a further scenario for the EMDEs called "strong policy".
 Under the strong policy scenario, the global productivity frontier improves at a faster rate than under the central scenario.
-Additionally, the advanced economies' performance remain the same as in the central scenario but policy performance of EMDEs is improved significantly.
-The poor-policies scenario combines two simultaneous adverse developments: many EMDEs fall in the middleincome trap because of their inability to maintain a reasonable policy regime and the global productivity growth rate slows to only 0.6 percent per year (as argued by some cautious experts).
+In all other aspects besides the increased productivity frontier growth the advanced economies' performance remains broadly the same, but policy performance of EMDEs improves significantly.
+The poorpolicies scenario combines two simultaneous adverse developments: many EMDEs fall into the middle-income trap because of their inability to maintain a reasonable policy regime and the global productivity growth rate slows to only 0.6 percent per year (as argued by some cautious experts).
 While this scenario could be considered overly pessimistic, it cannot be ruled out.
+In fact, without progress towards addressing the climate crisis, a pessimistic scenario may become more likely.